bjornhellander/CodeAnalysis.Lightup/README.md

 ## Usage

 Add a reference to this nuget package in the project(s) you want to generate lightup code in.
 A configuration file with a name matching
-'CodeAnalysis.Lightup*.xml' is needed to guide the generator, for example to let it know for which  Microsoft.CodeAnalysis.* packages it should generate lightup code.
+'CodeAnalysis.Lightup*.json' is needed to guide the generator, for example to let it know for which  Microsoft.CodeAnalysis.* packages it should generate lightup code.

 The generated code needs some support code to compile.
 That code is available in a separate NuGet package called CodeAnalysis.Lightup.Runtime.